MetPX/wmo_mesh/README.rst

 * **if urlretrieve fails, demo dies**.
-Sarracenia has extensive logic to tolerate and recover failures gracefully without spamming the source, and while preferring newer data to missing old data.
+Sarracenia has extensive logic to tolerate and recover failures gracefully without spamming the source, and while preferring newer data to missing old data. have added some retry logic to the demo, not sure if it works.

 * **The same tree everywhere.** Sarracenia has extensive support for transforming the tree on the fly. not everyone will be happy with any tree that is specified, being able to transform the tree